ACLU Files Suit Against Pomona PD Over Deadly Force Policy Alleging Misuse Of Taxpayer Funds

 The lawsuit further alleged that the department unlawfully used public funds and employee time in adopting policies and training protocols in violation of the new state law that were “designed by police lobbying groups.”

-According to the suit, department officials took their marching orders from the Peace Officers Research Association of California to actively oppose AB 392 when it was under consideration by state legislators.
+According to the suit, department officials joined the Peace Officers Research Association of California in actively opposing AB 392 when it was under consideration by state legislators.

 “They used department resources to further the mission, even sending out messages on city letterhead.
 When AB 392 ultimately passed, PORAC began a campaign to undermine it,” the suit states.